- Name: The Crow

 Review by JoshB

-I've mentioned before how important The Crow was to me, both in it's original comic version and the subsequent film adaption.
-As I set here typing I am listening to the original score by Graeme Revelle and I can picture the scenes in the movie, and with that I am brought back in time.
+I've mentioned before how important The Crow was to me, both in its original comic version and the subsequent film adaption.
+As I sit here typing I am listening to the original score by Graeme Revelle and I can picture the scenes in the movie, and with that I am brought back in time.

 I went to a signing by James O'Barr at a Boston comic store called Comicopia.
 At that show I ended up getting passes to a sneak preview of the movie with a Q&A where we got to ask James questions about the movie.
 I got to ask him about how he felt about Brandon Lee's death, and I got a great response about loss which of course I can't exactly recall.
 But the point I wanted to illustrate was that I was a BIG fan of The Crow.
 For a period of time there even was a Crow themed store on Newbury Street that I loved.
 There was a whole gothic vibe there which was helped by the shop next door selling used church statues and pews.